RealTimeLogic/LSP-Examples/Sparkplug/README.md

 The above commands also copy the sparkplug.lua module and the Sparkplug Protobuf schema to mako.zip/.lua/

-If you are building the LSP Application Manager for a monolithic RTOS system, follow the same copy commands as above, but copy the files to the examples/lspappmgr/obj/lsp.zip ZIP file.
+If you are building the LSP Application Manager for a monolithic RTOS system, follow the same copy commands as above, but copy the files to the .lua directory inside the examples/lspappmgr/obj/lsp.zip ZIP file.
 After copying the files, convert lsp.zip to C code using [bin2c](https://realtimelogic.com/downloads/bin2c/) as follows:

 ``` console
 bin2c -z getLspZipReader lsp.zip LspZip.c